 “I think it is incontrovertible that in and out of Nigeria, I have been an effective contributor to the struggle for the advancement of good governance in Nigeria,” he said.

 What’s he got?

-Most Nigerians know him, though his SaharaReporters, as Nigeria’s foremostmuckraker.
+Most Most Nigerians know him, through his SaharaReporters, as Nigeria’s foremost muckraker.
 They also know him for having a neck like a band of steel, a left-of-left ideologue.
 He, too, agrees to that.
 “My antecedents are that of an activist….”